spryker/spryker-shop-core/Bundles/ShoppingListPage/src/SprykerShop/Yves/ShoppingListPage/Theme/default/components/molecules/share-list/README.md

 # share-list (molecule)

-Displays a list of business units that you can share your shopping list.
+Displays a list of business units with which a shopping list can be shared.

 ## Code sample